 A Sworn Statement of Account is sent according to certain Florida lien laws.
 Understand how to preserve your lien rights, why the Statement of Account is sent, what happens if you do not respond to a Sworn Statement of Account, how to send your own statement, how to prevent the loss of your right to recover attorney fees, and how not responding to a demand for sworn statement or providing a false statement can prevent the owner from being the prevailing part.

 This blog was taken from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer who serves clients in Florida.
 In this blog, we will discuss how to respond to a Sworn Statement of Account and how to send your own.

 What Is a Sworn Statement of Account?

 A Sworn Statement of Account is a written request sent to a lienor for certain information.
 This document is prescribed by Florida’s lien law.
-It is sent for two reasons – the first reason is to learn how much you have been paid and what you are owed.
+It is sent for two reasons by the inquiring party – the first reason is to learn how much you have been paid and what you are owed.
 The second reason is in the hopes that you do not respond, because if you do not respond, you will lose your lien rights.